 - Eagle, C. T. Jr. (1982).
 Music therapy for handicapped individuals: An annotated and indexed bibliography.
-Washington, DC: National Association for Music Therapy, Inc. - Lathom, W. B., & Eagle, C. T. Jr. (Eds.)
+Washington, DC: National Association for Music Therapy, Inc. - The Education of All Handicapped Children Act, 1975 (PL 94-142).
+Federal Register, Tuesday, August 23, 1977. - Individuals with Disabilities Education Act (IDEA), 1990, 2004.
+(PL 101-476, Title 20 United States Code Section 1400 et seq.)
+(101st USC). - Lathom, W. B. & Eagle, C. T. Jr. (Eds.)
 (1982).
-Music therapy for handicapped children (Vols.
-1-3).
-St. Louis, MO: MMB Music, Inc.
+Music therapy for handicapped children, Vols.
+I, II, & III.
+St. Louis, MO: MMB Music, Inc. - No Child Left Behind Act of 2001, (PL 107-110), 107th Congress. - Vocational Rehabilitation Act Amendments, (1973, 1977) Section 504 of PL 93-112.
+Federal Register, Wednesday, May 4, 1977.

-While a free public education had been promised to all children in the United States for many years, children with disabilities often were unable to receive the necessary specialized services to allow them to benefit from education in their home community.
-Legal and philosophical developments during the past quarter century have had profound influences.
+A lthough a free public education had been promised to all children in the United States for many years, children with disabilities often were unable to receive the necessary specialized services to allow them to benefit from education in their home community.
+Legal and philosophical developments during the past 40 years have had profound influences.
 Consider the case history of Laura:

 Laura is a ten-year-old girl with severe physical abnormalities, including two sets of eyebrows, severe hyperthyroidism, rudimentary ears, front nasal dysplagia, and malformations of the oral cavity.
 Her sight and hearing are impaired, as are her psychomotor abilities.
-Upon first observations, Laura spontaneously explores her environment, touching it and looking at it, or engages in self-stimulatory behavior, such as hand staring or fingerflicking.
+Upon first observations, Laura spontaneously explores her environment, touching it and looking at it, or engages in self-stimulatory behavior, such as hand staring or finger-flicking.

 Group goals established for Laura's class are to increase environmental and peer awareness, increase awareness of causality, and develop imitative skills.
-Individual goals established for Laura are to develop self-awareness, extend her attention, and social skills.
+Individual goals established for Laura are to develop self-awareness and extend her attention and social skills.
 The service responsible for helping Laura achieve these goals is music therapy.
-Laura has been seen once weekly for group music therapy in the Day School Unit and twice weekly for group music therapy in the In-Patient Unit at the Mental Retardation Center.
+Laura has been seen once weekly for group music therapy in the day school unit and twice weekly for group music therapy in the in-patient unit at the Mental Retardation Center.
 Her attendance has been good.

 Because of the physical abnormalities of her oral cavity, Laura currently is incapable of expressive speech.
 She does exhibit glottal vocalizations during group music therapy; these vary in quality and seemingly relate to frustration, anger, discomfort, or pleasure.
-Receptively, Laura follows simple verbal commands.
-Her expressive language is not commensurate with her receptive abilities.
-Laura exhibits adequate gross and fine motor coordination and balance for accomplishing music tasks.
-Her attention span seems short, and her ability to focus on a task is limited.
-However, Laura has shown progress in this area.
-Her treatment team felt that these abilities can be developed by interrupting inappropriate behavior and guiding her back to the task.
+Receptively, Laura follows simple ver-

-Some of the material in this Introduction and in Chapter 1 was included in Lathom, W. B. (1980) The Role of the Music Therapist in the Education of Severely and Profoundly Handicapped Children and Youth, a report prepared for use in workshops or seminars given as part of the National Association for Music Therapy "Special Project: A National In-Service Training Model for Educational Personnel Providing Music Education/Therapy to Severely/Profoundly Handicapped Children."
+^{}Some of the material in this Introduction and in Chapter 1 was included in W. B. Lathom (1980) The Role of the Music Therapist in the Education of Severely and Profoundly Handicapped Children and Youth, a report prepared for use in workshops or seminars given as a part of the National Association for Music Therapy "Special Project: A National In-Service Training Model for Educational Personnel Providing Music Education/Therapy to Severely/Profoundly Handicapped Children."
 Bureau of Education for the Handicapped, Grant Number GOO7091336.